Are you ready for GASB-96?

 The subscription term includes (a) the period during which a government has a non-cancellable right to use the underlying IT assets, and (b) periods covered by an option to extend or to terminate the agreement.

-From there, gather all of the payment data including fixed payments, variable payments based on an index or rate, variable payments that are fixed in substance, residual value guarantees, purchase options, incentives or prepayments made after the commencement date, deposits, and other payments that are reasonably certain of being required.
+From there, gather all of the payment data including fixed payments, variable payments based on an index or rate, variable payments that are fixed in substance, incentives or prepayments made after the commencement date, deposits, and other payments that are reasonably certain of being required.

 Tip: